BigSoftVideo/DOTE/glossary.md

 ### Editor <a id='editor'></a>

 The Editor is the [panel](ui.md) in which the text of the Transcript is created and edited.

+### Equirectangular <a id='equi'></a>

+A video recording in an Equirectangular format is a 2D representation of a [360-degree Video](#360) panorama in a rectangular frame.
+It is massively distorted and thus difficult to 'read' for positioning and directionality.
+It is also a term for one of the [Projections](#projection) that can be rendered from the recording format into a [Viewport](#viewport).

 ### Git <a id='git'></a>